What are dilators?

 According to a study completed in 2020 by Krychman et alia, 56.8% of dilator users had suffered for more than 2 years prior to seeking treatment and 52% had seen more than 3 clinicians prior to beginning dilator therapy.
 Individuals reported that a major barrier to seeking help is the apprehension about discussing “intimate issues” with their health care professionals.

-questions regarding sexual wellbeing.
+At BIEN we would go further, and say that some general health care professionals are also ill-equipped with the correct language, and confidence to ask the right questions regarding sexual wellbeing.
 Often a general practitioner will not have the correct referral pathways should someone discuss pelvic pain or painful intercourse with them.
 We know that due to these barriers to accessing the proper treatment and referral, many women self-diagnosed and seek over-the-counter treatment options.
 It has been cited in the literature that up to 70% of women who were using dilators had been using them without clinical guidance and found them either online or via talking with friends.

 At BIEN Australia we aim to equip you with the language and knowledge to seek correct treatment pathways.
 We aim to empower you to take control of your treatment and increase awareness about pelvic floor dysfunction and potential treatment options.